foresterre/cargo-msrv/book/src/commands/find.md

 **`--min` version**

 Earliest (least recent) version to take into account.
 The version must match a valid three component Rust toolchain version, and be semver compatible.
 Edition aliases may also be used.
 An example of an acceptable versions is "1.35.0", while "1.35", "^1.35.0" and "1.35.0-beta" are not valid.
 Editions map to the first version in which they were introduced, so for example "1.56.0" for edition "2018".

+**`--no-check-feedback`**

+If provided, the outcome of individual checks will not be printed.
+These prints provide feedback, about the order in which checks ran, and their results.
+This is especially useful if you want to know why a certain Rust version was deemed to be incompatible, for example, so you can identify Rust features which require a certain minimum Rust version.

 **`--no-log`**